WebAssembly/design/Rationale.md

 is different.
-Nevertheless, because several popular hardware architectures today implement this masking behavior, and those that don't can typically emulate it with a single extra mask instruction, and because several popular source languages, including JavaScript, have come to specify this behavior too, we reluctantly adopt this behavior as well.
+Nevertheless, because several popular hardware architectures today implement this masking behavior, and those that don't can typically emulate it with a single extra mask instruction, and because several popular source languages, including JavaScript and C#, have come to specify this behavior too, we reluctantly adopt this behavior as well.

 ## Motivating Scenarios for Feature Testing